-Since then, Mazepin has been subjected to sanctions from the UK, Canada and the EU, preventing him from racing in their respective territories, effectively ending his F1 career.
+The sanctions, imposed by the UK, Canada and the European Union, stop Mazepin from racing in their respective territories, effectively ending his racing career in Europe.

 BBC Sport reported: "Lawyers representing Mazepin asked Mr Justice Linden at a High Court hearing in London on Thursday to suspend the sanctions in the interim so he could travel to the United Kingdom in order to begin negotiations with Formula 1 teams based there.

 "The judge dismissed their application, saying he was "quite satisfied" that the balance of evidence weighed against granting interim relief."

 This will be a major blow for Mazepin, as the majority of F1 teams base their operations out of England, making it impossible for him to negotiate a deal, or complete simulator work if a deal was struck.